-We have now reverted to a flow of 800ML/day which is being maintained, comprising 750ML/day from Lake Pamamaroo, and 50ML/day from Lake Menindee to support water quality and reduce the potential for a large fish kill event.
+We are continuing to release a flow of 800ML/day, comprising 750ML/day from Lake Pamamaroo, and 50ML/day from Lake Menindee to support water quality and reduce the potential for a large fish kill event.

-With heat wave conditions anticipated next week, algae, and other contributing factors, water releases continue to be assessed and adjusted as needed.
+With heat wave conditions still occuring, algae, and other contributing factors, water releases continue to be assessed and adjusted as needed.